gpbl/isomorphic500/README.md

 │   │
 │   ├── index.js        # Main script, runs the express app
 │   │
-│   ├── client          # Contains JS code running on the client │   │   └── main.jsx    # Entry point for the browser, mounts the <App /> component on document.body.
+│   ├── client          # Contains code running on the client │   │   └── main.jsx    # Entry point for the browser: mounts the <App /> component on document.body.
 │   │
 │   ├── views           # Container for ejs views, used by express │   │   └── page.ejs    # The main view, where the react components are rendered.